Hazard tree inspection programs

 Appropriate frequency and intensity of inspection

 Based on consideration of such things as types of targets, frequency of use, season of use, status of the tree community (species, age, defects, etc.) and failure history, an inspection cycle and procedure should be determined for various categories of sites.
 For example, one extreme is rural roads closed in the winter in areas where failures tend to occur in winter.
 It is probably reasonable to have no formal inspection of such roads.
 Some year-round roads in areas of high failure potential might receive a “windshield” or roadside walk-by inspection, supplemented by closer examination as circumstances warrant.
 The other extreme might be a site subject to severe winds with overmature trees and buildings occupied day and night, year round.
-Two inspections per year might be appropriate in such a situation with one a full-blown examination.
+Two inspections per year might be appropriate in such a situation.

 Inspections need not all be of the same intensity.
 For instance, it may be determined in some circumstances that every three years there will be a thorough, tree-by-tree, pull out all the plugs, no-holds-barred inspection, and in the intervening years there will be a more cursory walk-through inspection without recording individual tree data.
 The latter type of inspection is geared toward finding things that changed quickly: storm damage, partially uprooted trees, widow-makers.
 Also, records of the most recent thorough inspection can be used to more carefully observe trees that were noted as needing watching.

 Inspectors should be familiar with trees and tree defects and should receive documented training on tree defects, hazard rating and inspection procedures.
 This is often available from U.S. Forest Service forest health protection offices, state cooperative extension or other state agencies, some universities, or private sources, which may be found via the International Society of Arboriculture.